 The Board of Education declares it to be the policy of this district to provide an equal opportunity for all students, regardless of race, color, disability, age, religion, sex, ancestry, national origin, place of residence within the boundaries of the district, or social or economic background, to learn through the curriculum offered in this district.
 Any complaint regarding this nondiscrimination policy should be referred to the school district's Compliance Officer at: Dublin City Schools, 5175 Emerald Parkway, Dublin, Ohio 43017, 614-764-5913.

 Student Support Services

 Dublin City Schools offers many services to ensure equal opportunity for all children, including enrichment services, early childhood education, academic intervention, Title I math, reading support programs, services to support English language learners, home instruction, special education, and related services such as speech and language therapy, physical therapy, occupational therapy, adapted physical education services, psychological services, mental health services, and transportation.
-Support is also available through our school counselors, substance use disorder counselors, school nurses, and alternative education opportunities.
+Support is also available through our school counselors, substance use disorder counselors, school nurses, student support specialists and alternative education opportunities.